BelitK/MLcourse/README.md

 - Upload your dataset to google drive for easy use on google colab
 - Use Yolov3-Train notebook to train your yolov3 weights with dataset. (stop the colab whenever you want, it will save weights to your drive under yolov3 file it created)
 - After training you can use detectiontest.py for testing on live webcam feed and imageTest.py for testing on image.
-- Human detection will be implemented.
+- Human detection will be implemented in the future.